BBQ Pigeon with Mustard Glaze

 |4g||Smoked chipotle paste|

 |For the salad|

 |2 Roasting trays|

 Place the whole pigeon in a mixing bowl and brush it with the marinade.
 Season with salt, pepper and smoked paprika then set aside in the fridge for 20 minutes.

-Preheat the oven to 180 degrees.
-While you’re waiting for the oven to heat up, rub the skins of the plums with a little oil and sugar and place them on a roasting tray.
+Preheat the oven to 180°C. While you’re waiting for the oven to heat up, rub the skins of the plums with a little oil and sugar and place them on a roasting tray.

-Remove the pigeon from the oven and leave to rest.
+Remove the pigeon from the pan and leave to rest.
 Prepare the salad while the meat’s relaxing, pausing every now and again to baste the pigeon with the juices from the roasting tray.

 For the salad, simply dress the watercress win a drizzle of rapeseed oil, then rip up the fresh raspberries and scatter them among the leaves.
 Cut up the plums.

 Serve the rested bird on a plate or board.
 Arrange the salad around the pigeon, top with the pieces of plum, and sprinkle grated parmesan liberally over the top.